 This flexi-time system is also becoming trendy among companies that want to provide more adaptability to their workforce.
 Its principle is to condense your weekly working hours into fewer days.
-For instance, they did 40 hours per week in 4 days instead of 5.
-It provides a better work-life balance as your employees have their free time over more days.
+For instance, an employee can do 40 hours per week in 4 days instead of 5.
+It provides a better work-life balance as your employees have more days of free time.

 This is another type of flexible time arrangement.
 Instead of working a certain amount of time per week, your working hours are annualized.
 They can be performed according to the company's or your collaborators' needs.
 An annualized hours plan is ideal for industries with seasonal business peaks.

 Advantages of a flexi-time policy

 Lower stress and fatigue

 By allowing your employees to adapt their work schedules, you help decrease their stress and fatigue.
 For example, they feel less pressured to arrive at work on time if they are stuck in traffic.
 If their child gets sick and they need to take a day off, knowing they will be able to make up those hours on another day of the week removes a source of stress and mental fatigue.

 Improve work-life balance

-Flexible working hours arrangement also gives more opportunity for people to balance their work and personal life.
-They can control their schedule better to have time for their family, hobbies, and, most importantly, themselves.
+Flexible working hours arrangement also allows people to balance their work and personal life.
+They can control their schedule and can therefore make time for their family, hobbies, and, most importantly, themselves.
 By offering them a better work-life balance, you contribute to their well-being, leading to greater productivity and engagement.

 ➡️ Family, private life, work and, if it is possible, a hobby - to balance everything is sometimes quite difficult.
 Read Gabriel Rath's recent interview on how work life balance works.

 With this type of working model, team members can arrive late in the morning and leave later at night or start their day early and finish at the beginning of the afternoon.